grafana/grafana/docs/sources/alerting/monitor/_index.md

 #### grafana_alerting_notification_latency_seconds_bucket

 This metric is a histogram that shows you the number of seconds taken to send notifications for firing and resolved alerts.
-This metric will let you observe slow or over-utilized integrations, such as an SMTP server that is being given emails faster than it can send them.
+This metric lets you observe slow or over-utilized integrations, such as an SMTP server that is being given emails faster than it can send them.

 ## Metrics for Mimir-managed alerts